 Well, I started out with a Canon Rebel and after saving for over a year I managed to purchase a used 5D classic from a friend.
 Beyond that, I only have one lens.

 Now I’m not going to lie, I would be nothing short of incredibly grateful to have another lens but it’s simply not in the cards for me right now.
 So I make it work.
-In fact, I more than make it work, I secretly love having one lens, and here are some reasons why…

 - When I get ready to shoot, whether it be a planned session or a spontaneous moment around the house, I don’t have to spend time trying to decide which lens to use.
 It’s already set up, ready to go on my camera.
 Nor do I have to take the time to change my lens, which might cause me to miss a moment I might not otherwise capture.
 By eliminating lens choice as a variable, I can really focus on other important elements such light, perspectives, and framing to create my vision.

-2. I’m a bit of a minimalist.
+- I’m a bit of a minimalist.
 I like things simple.
 When I go out on a shoot all I carry is my camera and a light back pack.
 Instead of toting around a camera bag full of lenses and other equipment, I keep my arms free for one thing only, my camera.
 This helps reduce distractions for me and helps me get into my creative brain.

 - Because I only have one lens, I know it inside and out.
 I have learned to use my camera settings and my quick-moving feet to help me create all of my visions from my little 50 1.4.
 I have never felt limited when it comes to variety in my photos.
 I feel the possibilities are infinite, even with just one lens.
 Indoor, outdoor, close-up, detail, distance, landscape, everyday, hospital newborn, food, parties, selfies; I shoot them all.

 Although I will always have room to grow, I quickly remind myself of my photography journey and how far I have come.
 I have not gotten to where I am today because of fancy equipment.
 I have arrived here because of my passion.

-I hope that I can inspire one impassioned photographer out there who is in a position like mine, to never hold back because of it.
+My goal is to inspire one impassioned photographer out there who is in a position like mine, to never hold back because of it.
 Or even remind a seasoned expert that sometimes less is more.